Sumter County DUI Court Process

 1. Arraignment (First Appearance)

-• When it Happens: The arraignment is your first appearance in court, typically scheduled within a few weeks of your arrest.
-The date and time will be on your citation.
+• When it happens: The arraignment is your first appearance in court.
+It usually occurs within a few days or weeks of your arrest.

 2. Pre-Trial Hearings